At a Glance

-In recent years, several best practice documents have been published to support actors in developing a definition of ‘local’.
+In recent years, several overviews of global best practices in the extractive industry have been published.
+Policy makers may find it helpful to review these when developing a definition of local.
 There is no right or wrong definition.
-What should be considered local content depends on the policy objectives that a government wants to achieve.
-For example, the classification system used in Indonesia's oil and gas sector—although rather complex—constrains the ability of companies of certain sizes to bid for contracts of certain values, for particular types of goods and services that are prioritized by the government to support the development of local capabilities considered to be sustainable and competitive in the long term.
-By contrast, the lack of ownership requirements in Brazil and Kazakhstan oil and gas sectors is consistent with these countries’ objectives to fast-track the transfer of knowledge and capacity by leveraging foreign investment.
-In one more example, in line with Malaysia’s policy objective to become a regional oil field services and equipment hub, the requirement that the foreign ownership of locally incorporated suppliers of oil field services and equipment has been relaxed.
-This is meant to incentivize inward investment and the transfer of technology in a sector where high-end technical solutions are the realm of a limited number of global oil service companies.
+What is considered local depends on the policy objectives that a government wants to achieve.
+For example, the rather complex classification system used in Indonesia’s oil and gas sector constrains the ability of companies of certain sizes to bid for contracts of certain values.
+Additionally, particular types of goods and services are prioritized by the government, which does the most to support the development of local capabilities considered to be sustainable and competitive in the long term.
+By contrast, the lack of ownership requirements in Brazil’s and Kazakhstan’s oil and gas sectors is consistent with these countries’ objectives to fast-track the transfer of knowledge and capacity by leveraging foreign investment.
+In line with Malaysia’s policy objective to become a regional hub for oil field services and equipment, policy makers have relaxed ownership requirements so that locally incorporated suppliers of oil field services and equipment may be foreign owned.
+This is meant to incentivize inward investment and the transfer of technology in a sector where high-end technical solutions are the realm of a limited number of global oil service companies .

 The economic benefits of local procurement vary based on the specific context and policy objectives.